 Where to stay in Bologna

-It is best to stay in an airbnb or hotel that is walking distance to the historic city center.
+It is best to stay in an apartment or hotel that is walking distance to the historic city centre.
 You will be close to lively aperativo bars, restaurant, cafes, food markets and the major historic sites.
-Half of the fun is exploring the streets by foot!We stayed at an airbnb located in the city center with a great value at around $67 USD per night.
-It was a small, but cute loft that had all the amenities we needed.
+Half of the fun is exploring the streets by foot!We stayed at an apartment in the city center for about $67 USD per night.
+Check out Booking.com for both apartments and hotels walking distance to the historic centre and sort by best reviewed.

 2 Day Bologna Itinerary